fogfish/blueprint-serverless-golang/README.md

 ---

 This project crafts a fully functional blueprint of Golang serverless RESTful application for Amazon Web Services.
-The blueprint is a hybrid solution, composed of pure "application logic" developed with Golang, TypeScript-based Infrastructure as a Code implemented on top of AWS CDK and couple of open source libraries to flavour development experience.
+The blueprint is a hybrid solution, composed of pure "application logic" and Infrastructure as a Code implemented on top of AWS CDK, both developed with Golang.

 ## Inspiration